 Effective dry eye relief depends on an accurate diagnosis of the cause of the symptoms.
 Once the eye exam is complete, your treatment plan will be customized for your needs.
 Treatment options can include special eye drops designed to moisten the eye or medications to promote tear production.
 Sometimes the glands that produce and disperse tears are damaged or blocked, and treatment will focus on “unblocking” the gland openings or improving their function.
 Other patients may benefit from special contact lenses designed for people who have dry eyes.
 These lenses allow oxygen to reach the surface of the eye or they may be composed of special “hydrogel” materials designed to attract and retain moisture, providing an added moisture “boost” to help prevent dry eye symptoms.

 Left untreated, the irritation caused by dry eyes can result in permanent damage to the cornea.
 Getting treatment at the first sign of dry eyes is important for ensuring your eyes stay healthy and your vision remains as clear as possible.

-Sevigny & Associates Eye Care is a leading provider of dry eye treatment for patients in Sebring, Arcadia and Wauchula, Fla., offering state-of-the-art treatment customized for each patient’s unique needs.
+Sevigny & Associates Eye Care is a leading provider of dry eye treatment for patients in Sebring, Arcadia, Lake Placid and Wauchula, Fla., offering state-of-the-art treatment customized for each patient’s unique needs.
 To learn more about dry eye treatment or to find out if you have dry eyes, call Sevigny & Associates Eye Care at 863-773-3322 and schedule an eye exam today.